 Step 5: To discharge the water collected through the drains, a submersible sump pump is installed in each sump pit.
 The water is then discharged away from your home.

-Call our Clayton NC Basement Waterproofing Experts Today!
+Call our Clayton NC Basement Waterproofing Experts for an Estimate Today!

-Contact our professional basement crew at 919-847-7072.
-You can also fill out our online form to learn more about the benefits of our, mold remediation, crawl space encapsulation and basement services and schedule your free, no-obligation estimate today!
+Contact our professional basement crew at (919) 847-7072.
+You can also fill out our online form to learn more about the benefits of our, mold remediation, crawl space encapsulation and basement services, and schedule your free estimate today!
 We will visit your home to give you the most accurate price point for the job.
 Our trained specialist will guide you through the options to determine the best solution for you and your budget.

 All work is performed by Clayton Crawl Space and Basement Technologies trained technicians and each project comes with a Lifetime Warranty.
 All of our work is fully licensed and insured.